Homeomorphisms group of normed vector space: Conjugacy problems and the Koopman operator: Concluding remarks

-Whatever $F$ and the approach retained, we can conclude that the main issue concerns therefore the asymptotic behavior of a possible eigenfunction of the generalized eigenvalue problem $\mathbf{P}_{\alpha}$.
+{\mk From the previous section}, whatever $F$ and the approach retained, we can conclude that the main issue concerns therefore the asymptotic behavior of a possible eigenfunction of the generalized eigenvalue problem $\mathbf{P}_{\alpha}$.
 The regularity of the common eigenfunction is also an important aspect of the problem, in that respect, the continuity assumption on $R$ and thus on $\Phi$ could be relaxed using Remark \ref{Rem_mesurability}.
 Dynamical properties such as condition (c) of Theorem \ref{THM_Belit} might play also a role in the existence of such eigenfunctions.
-Note also, that since the closure of $\mathcal{E}_F^R$ in the compact-open topology \cite{TOPOhirch} is a closed cone with non empty interior in $C(F,\mathbb{R})$ (cf. Remark \ref{Rem_mesurability}-(a)), it would be interesting to study the spectral properties of $U_f$ and $U_g$ within an approach of type Krein-Rutman theorem \cite{TOPOSchaefer}.
-However, the task is more difficult than usually since $F$ is non-compact, $\sigma$-compact and locally compact, and therefore $C(F,\mathbb{R})$ has a Fr\'echet structure \cite{TOPOAli}(and not a Banach one), which renders non straightforward an extension of the classical Krein-Rutman theorem in that context to analyze the existence of a principal eigenfunction in $\mathcal{E}_F^R$.
-Finally, we have intentionally not considered important dynamical properties such as hyperbolicity \cite{TOPOkat} that could lead to other spectral problem than $\mathbf{P}_{\alpha}$; the purpose of the present work was indeed more to set up, in a general context, a framework that makes apparent certain relationships between the spectral theory of dynamical systems and the geometrical problem of conjugacy.
-Likewise, the idea of using some observable --- here a common eigenfunction of the Koopman operators --- to build a specific topology to deal with the conjugacy problem does not seem to be limited to the case of non-compact phase-space.
-We leave open all these interesting fields of investigations.
+Note also, that since the closure of $\mathcal{E}_F^R$ in the compact-open topology \cite{TOPOhirch} is a closed cone with non empty interior in $C^0(F,\mathbb{R})$ (cf. Remark \ref{Rem_mesurability}-(a)), it would be interesting to study the spectral properties of $U_f$ and $U_g$ within an approach of type Krein-Rutman theorem \cite{TOPOSchaefer}.
+However, the task is more difficult {\mk in the present context} than usually since $F$ is {\mk assumed to be unbounded}, $\sigma$-compact and locally compact, {\mk which implies that} $C^0(F,\mathbb{R})$ has a Fr\'echet structure \cite{TOPOAli} (and not a Banach one), and {\mk in particular makes} non straightforward an extension of the classical Krein-Rutman theorem in that context {\mk in order} to analyze the existence of a principal eigenfunction in $\mathcal{E}_F^R$.

+Finally, we have intentionally not considered important dynamical properties such as {\mkk uniform} hyperbolicity {\mk or its violation} \cite{TOPOkat} that could lead to other spectral problem than $\mathbf{P}_{\alpha}$; {\mk this last one being presented here at a level of generality which lays the foundations for such enterprise.} {\mk In that perspective, the cone condition (G$_3$) might be relaxed as suggested in Remark \ref{Rem_mesurability} (b), in order to bound the behavior of the generalized eigenfunction function $\Phi(x)$ by subadditive functions only for large values of $x$ for instance, making thus the corresponding problem {\bf P$_{\alpha}$} more flexible.}

+{\mk In summary, the} purpose of the present work was to {\mk introduce}, in a general context, a framework that makes apparent certain relations between the spectral theory of dynamical systems and the {\mkk topological} problem of conjugacy.
+Likewise, the idea of using some observable --- here a common eigenfunction of the Koopman operators --- to build a specific topology to deal with the conjugacy problem does not seem to be limited to the case of unbounded phase-space.